Organisations that implement ISO 27001 must demonstrate their compliance by completing appropriate documents.

 There is no right way to approach the process, but organisations usually commit to one of three methods.

 The first is trial and error, which we wouldn’t recommend.
-The documentation process is simply too big to go into without a plan, and even though you’ll quickly learn from your mistakes, you’ll burn through a lot of money doing so.
+The documentation process is too big to go into without a plan, and even though you’ll quickly learn from your mistakes, you’ll burn through a lot of money doing so.

 The second method is to bring in consultants to guide you through what you need to know.
 This is the most expensive approach, but it’s also the safest, reducing the risk of costly mistakes.